Dearie-cyber/Stage-2-HNG/README.md

 ## To set up and deploy the API locally or on a server, follow these steps:

-### Clone the repository from GitHub: git clone https://github.com/
+### Clone the repository from GitHub: git clone https://github.com/Dearie-cyber/Stage-2-HNG

-### Navigate to the project directory: cd your-repo
+### Navigate to the project directory: cd Stage-2-HNG

 ### Install dependencies: